TBMoonwalker/3cqsbot/README.md

 ```

 ## Create your .env file
-Copy the `.env.example` file to `.env`and change the settings.
+Copy one of the `.env.*.example` files from the example directory to `.env` in the root directory and change the settings.
 The same settings as in the config.ini can be used

 ## Run your container
 ```